unified-naming-convention/NamingStandard/api/instances.md

 function setrbxclipboard(data: string): boolean
 ```

-Sets Roblox Studio's clipboard to the given `rbxm` or `rbxmx` model data.
-This allows data from the game to be copied to Roblox Studio.
+Sets the Studio client's clipboard to the given `rbxm` or `rbxmx` model data.
+This allows data from the game to be copied into a Studio client.

 ### Parameters